rust-lang/book/second-edition/src/ch15-03-drop.md

 Code specified in a `Drop` trait implementation can be used in many ways to make cleanup convenient and safe: we could use it to create our own memory allocator, for instance!
-With the `Drop` trait and Rust's ownership system, you don't have to remember to clean up after yourself, Rust takes care of it automatically.
+With the `Drop` trait and Rust’s ownership system, you don’t have to remember to clean up after yourself, Rust takes care of it automatically.

-We also don't have to worry about accidentally cleaning up values still in use because that would cause a compiler error: the ownership system that makes sure references are always valid will also make sure that `drop` only gets called once when the value is no longer being used.
+We also don’t have to worry about accidentally cleaning up values still in use because that would cause a compiler error: the ownership system that makes sure references are always valid will also make sure that `drop` only gets called once when the value is no longer being used.

-Now that we've gone over `Box<T>` and some of the characteristics of smart pointers, let's talk about a few other smart pointers defined in the standard library.
+Now that we’ve gone over `Box<T>` and some of the characteristics of smart pointers, let’s talk about a few other smart pointers defined in the standard library.